lammps/lammps/doc/src/compute_mliap.rst

 See section below on output for a detailed explanation of the data layout in the global array.

+The optional keyword *gradgradflag* controls how the force gradient is calculated.
+A value of 1 requires that the model provide the matrix of double gradients of energy w.r.t. both parameters and desciptors.
+For the linear and quadratic models this matrix is sparse and so is easily calculated and stored.
+For other models, this matrix may be prohibitively expensive to calculate and store.
+A value of 0 requires that the descriptor provide the derivative of the descriptors w.r.t. the position of every neighbor atom.
+This is not optimal for linear and quadratic models, but may be a better choice for more complex models.

 Atoms not in the group do not contribute to this compute.
 Neighbor atoms not in the group do not contribute to this compute.